hkust-taco/superf/README.md

 In the interest of transparency, and to maximize the usefulness and reusability of our artifact, we have tagged, in comments, some of the test cases with notable characteristics.
 The following can easily be grepped in the test folder:
  * `[FCP-LIM]` is used to indicate a limitation of our FCP implementation relative to MLF.
-The only current uses of this tag are for (1) programs that requrie generalization at the level of arguments (which is disabled by default but can be enabled with `:GeneralizeArguments`) – see file `shared/src/test/diff/mlf-examples/ex_predicative.mls` – and (2) programs where unions are used in annotations, which is not really supported by SuperF, as explained in the paper – see file `shared/src/test/diff/mlf-examples/ex_shallow.mls`.
+The only current uses of this tag are for (1) programs that require generalization at the level of arguments (which is disabled by default but can be enabled with `:GeneralizeArguments`) – see file `shared/src/test/diff/mlf-examples/ex_predicative.mls` – and (2) programs where unions are used in annotations, which is not really supported by SuperF, as explained in the paper – see file `shared/src/test/diff/mlf-examples/ex_shallow.mls`.
  * `[FCP-IMPROV]` shows some notable places where we significantly improve on MLF – but these are by no means meant to be exhaustive nor representative (indeed, many improvements are not explicitly tagged).
- * `[FCP:patho]` is used to tag two knwon pathological cases exposed in the test suite – in both cases, these correspond to programs that are fully unannotated (and thus would simply not work in existing approach) and involve complicated higher-order encodings not really representative of real-world programming patterns.
+ * `[FCP:patho]` is used to tag two known pathological cases exposed in the test suite – in both cases, these correspond to programs that are fully unannotated (and thus would simply not work in the existing approach) and involve complicated higher-order encodings not really representative of real-world programming patterns.